O Clássico: Rivalry

 In the 1990s, Porto began to dominate Portuguese football, winning a record five consecutive league titles.
 The intensity between these two sides in the '90s was culminated by the fact that former Portuguese international teammates João Pinto, who played for Benfica, and Paulinho Santos, who played for Porto, publicly declared their dislike for each other.
 The new millennium saw a continuation of Porto's dominance.
 Porto would reach the heights of their 1987 European Cup final win after José Mourinho guided Os Dragões to the UEFA Cup in 2003 and the UEFA Champions League in 2004.
 Benfica won the league title in 2005 for the first time in over ten years to halter Porto's momentum.
 During the second half of the 2000s, both sides battled for top spot, with the rivalry intensified after Benfica's Cristian Rodríguez joined Porto in the summer of 2008 to become the third Benfica player in recent history to have made the switch.
 In 2010, after four seasons, Benfica won their 32nd league title.
 Also in 2010, Benfica defeated Porto 3–0 in the 2009–10 Taça da Liga final to win the first of what would be four straight Taça da Liga titles, a competition that Porto would only win in the 2022–23 edition against Sporting CP.

 The next year, Porto recorded their biggest home win over As Águias, a 5–0 thrashing in a league fixture.
 Porto would secure a treble in the same season in which they claimed the league title, the Taça de Portugal as well as the UEFA Europa League.
-In 2013, Porto won their latest silverware: the Supertaça Cândido de Oliveira.
 On 18 May 2014, Benfica made history after achieving the domestic treble of winning the Primeira Liga, Taça de Portugal and Taça da Liga.
 Later on, Benfica secured four more league titles – four in a row and 37 overall, the latter a Portuguese record – and won another two league cups, achieving a record seventh overall.
 Porto and Benfica would go back-and-forth as league champions from the 2017–18 season through to the 2019–20 season.
-Porto are the current title holders in the 2021–22 season.

 Honours comparison

-These are the major football honours of Benfica and Porto.
+These are the major football honours of Benfica and Porto as of 31 July 2025.